schoolofdevops/kubernetes-labguide/chapters/argo_events.md

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/rbac/workflow-rbac.yaml
 ```

+## Setup Components to Trigger CI Pipeline

+You will now set up the components required for the Argo Events to trigger the CI workflow based on changes to GitHub.
+For this you are going to need

+   * Event Source - To listen to GitHub change events
+   * Sensor - Which activates on updated to event source and triggers the workflow
+   * Workflow Template - To create an instance of the CI Pipeline Workflow
+   * Container Registry Credentials - Used by the workflow to publish images with

 Create an Argo Events EventSource and Sensor to handle the events sent by your polling job.